 We offer learning activities that meet your needs as a rural health care provider.
 View our multi-modal and diverse offerings on this page and connect with us to learn more about how we can meet your unique needs!

 Rural Surgical and Obstetrical Networks Coaching

-The Rural Surgical and Obstetrical Networks (RSON) Coaching supports rural British Columbian surgical and obstetrical teams, including family physician anesthetics (FPA), family physician enhanced surgical skills (FPESS), surgeons, anesthetics, nurses, and midwives to build clinical and personal supportive relationships within their community and with their regional centre.
+The Rural Surgical and Obstetrical Networks (RSON) Coaching supports rural British Columbian surgical and obstetrical teams, including family physician anesthetists (FPA), family physician enhanced surgical skills (FPESS), surgeons, anesthetists, nurses, and midwives to build clinical and personal supportive relationships within their community and with their regional centre.

-This program supports community-specific learning needs of Creston, Fernie, Golden, Hazelton, Port Alberni, Revelstoke, Smithers, Squamish, and Vanderhoof.
+This program supports community-specific learning needs of Creston, Fernie, Golden, Hazelton, Port Alberni, Powell River, Revelstoke, Sechelt, Smithers and Vanderhoof.